JuliaLang/IJulia.jl/README.md

 This will download IJulia and a few other prerequisites, and will set up a Julia profile for IPython.

-If you built Julia from source, you may need to run `Pkg.update()` before the command above.
+If the command above returns an error, you may need to run `Pkg.update()`, then retry it.

 ## Running IJulia